thestriver/lamhi/README.md

-Lamhi ⚡ - Send and Recieve Digital Money Across Africa
+BlinkPay ⚡ - Send and Recieve Digital Money Across Africa

-Powered by Solana, Lamhi helps you conveniently send and recieve money in an instant ⚡ without any hassle.
+Powered by Solana, BlinkPay helps you conveniently send and recieve money in an instant ⚡ without any hassle.
 You only need to simply connect your Wallet to get started.

 ## Getting Started
 Built with Typescript, Next.js (React), Solana Pay and Stripe